Fabric & Supply Chain

-Garment manufacturing is the second most environmentally destructive industry on the planet.
-Every brand, small business and customer has a role to play in ensuring that this changes.
+Garment manufacturing is one of the most environmentally destructive industry on the planet.
+Everybody has a role to play in ensuring that this changes.

 Our fabric is remnant cotton jersey sourced from fabric suppliers in Phnom Penh.